atet/copilot/README.md

 add(1, 1) # Should print "2"
 ```

-21. Highlight what you just pasted in the text file and right click on it, you'll see a menu option for "Continue" and "Fix this Code"
+21. Highlight what you just pasted in the text file and right click on it, you'll see a menu option for "Continue" and then select "Fix this Code"
 22. When you click on "Fix this Code," after a few moments, you'll see that Gemini basically filled in the incomplete function for you!
 23. Go ahead and click on "Accept" with any changes Gemini suggests (Note that your results will likely be different than mine)